KetchupOnMyKetchup/Azure-DevOps-for-BAs/README.md

 # Demo Recording
 The live demo of the session will be posted here: TBD after Jan 2019

-The demo will include explanations for all lab steps + custom processes/workflows + custom rules + more!
+The demo will include explanations for all lab steps + team/project settings + custom processes/workflows + custom rules + more!

 # Hands-On Lab
 [Click here](https://github.com/catenn/IIBA/wiki) to go to the Lab!